Brian Dooreck MD

 Processed and unprocessed red meat (beef, pork, lamb, and veal)

-Nutritional supplements and energy drinks containing choline, phosphatidylcholine (lecithin), and/or L-carnitine
+Nutritional supplements and energy drinks containing choline, phosphatidylcholine (lecithin), and L-carnitine

 Vegetarians and vegans, who avoid meat products, for instance, produce little TMAO

-What can I eat to for lower TMAO levels?
+What can I eat for lower TMAO levels?

-In general, eat a diverse diet rich in plant foods and whole-grain fiber.
-There are compounds being studied that minimize TMAO production from their gut microbiome.
+Eat a diverse diet rich in plant foods and whole-grain fiber.
+Compounds are being studied that minimize TMAO production from their gut microbiome.
 Some of these compounds are found naturally in Mediterranean diet foods (such as red wine and extra virgin olive oil).

 Personally